k0r37k1/lightbox-gallery/README.md

 **Planned Future Enhancements:**

-- 'Load more..' function (For Masonry Layout)
+- 'Load more..' function (for masonry layout)
-- ImageArray.js (For outsourcing Images and Code)
+- ImageArray.js (for outsourcing Images and Code)
-- Video support
+- Video support (using vlite.js Library)
 - Virtual slide

 _Stay tuned for more upcoming feature updates._